-Figures shown are 10 years to 31/03/2023, annualised, GBP
+Figures shown are 10 years to 31/03/2023, annualised, GBP, in line with the triennial actuarial review

 All the major investments listed above, and representative individual holdings, are considered suitable investments for pension funds.

 2. Liquidity of Investments

 The vast majority of the Fund's assets are readily liquid or readily realisable assets, usually within a couple of weeks.
 Some investments such as Private Equity, Property & Infrastructure are more illiquid and may take some time to realise.